 There will be homework assignments each week.
-The work will be collected at the beginning of the class, and returned after record keeping (usually a week later).
-No early work or late work will be accepted.
 Students should try to solve these problems independently.
 Your lowest homework grades will be dropped.

 Exams:

 There will be three exams; each contains questions from the lecture, and some are similar to the examples used in class or homework assignments.
 The coverage of each exam will be announced in class about two weeks in advance.
 Students are required to take exams according to schedule.
 In principle, no make-up exams will be given and no incomplete grades will be assigned.
 A student who misses an exam will receive zero point on that exam.
 However, if a student has serious and compelling reasons, he/she needs to contact the instructor and receives the instructor's approval in advance.
 The missed exam score due to excused absence will be replaced with the average of all other exam scores.